TravelPerk grabs $44M to take its pain-free SaaS for business travel global

 “The challenges are just much, much bigger on this scale,” he says.
 “Numbers are bigger, you have more people around the table… I would say it’s very, very difficult and challenging but also extremely fun.

-“So now when we release a feature it goes immediately into the hands of hundreds of thousands of travellers that use it every month.
+“So now when we release a feature it goes immediately into the hands of hundreds of thousands of travelers that use it every month.
 And when you fundraise… it’s much more fun because you have more leverage.

 “It’s also fun because — and I don’t want to position myself as the cynical guy — the reality is that most startups don’t cure cancer, right.
-So we’re not saving the world… but in our little niche of business travel, which is still like $1.3tr per year, we are definitely making a dent.
+So we’re not saving the world… but in our little niche of business travel, which is still like $1.3 trillion per year, we are definitely making a dent.

-“So, yes, it’s more challenging and difficult as your grow, and the problems become much bigger, but you can also deliver the feedback to more people.”
+“So, yes, it’s more challenging and difficult as you grow, and the problems become much bigger, but you can also deliver the feedback to more people.”